MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 - There is no change to new or existing installations of Office 2019, such as Office Professional Plus 2019.
 - Teams is installed with Office 365 ProPlus in the same way that Teams is installed if you use the [MSI-based installer for Teams](https://docs.microsoft.com/MicrosoftTeams/msi-deployment).
 For each new user that signs into the device, the Teams installer runs and the Teams application is installed in the user's AppData folder.
 - To complete the installation of Teams, either restart the device or have the user log off and log back on.
-- If you plan to use Teams in a Virtual Desktop Infrastructure (VDI) environment, see [Teams for Virtualized Desktop Infrastructure](https://docs.microsoft.com/microsoftteams/teams-for-vdi).
-Teams installed with Office 365 ProPlus as described in this article isn't currently supported.
 - The architecture (sometimes referred to as the *bitness*) of Teams and Office 365 ProPlus installed on the device don't have to match.
 For example, you can install the 32-bit version of Teams on a device running the 64-bit versions of Office 365 ProPlus.
 To change the architecture of Teams, for example from 32-bit to 64-bit, you need to uninstall the 32-bit version of Teams and then install the 64-bit version of Teams.
 - For more information for IT Pros about Microsoft Teams, see [Microsoft Teams documentation](https://docs.microsoft.com/MicrosoftTeams/Microsoft-Teams).
 - You can also use PowerShell to remove Teams from a device running Windows, as shown in this [script sample](https://docs.microsoft.com/microsoftteams/scripts/powershell-script-teams-deployment-clean-up).